NVIDIA/aistore/docs/bucket.md

 ### Bucket Provider

 Any storage bucket handled by AIS may originate in a 3rd party Cloud, or be created (and subsequently filled-in) in the AIS itself.
-But what if there's a pair of buckets, a Cloud-based and, separately, an ais bucket, that happen to share the same name?
-To resolve the potential naming conflict, AIS introduces the concept of *bucket provider*.
+For more information about 3rd party Cloud Providers please refer to [providers readme](docs/providers.md)

 > Bucket provider is realized as an optional parameter in the GET, PUT, APPEND, DELETE and [Range/List](batch.md) operations with supported enumerated values: `ais` for ais buckets, and `cloud`, `aws`, `gcp` for cloud buckets.